caseyprovost/caseyprovostcom/_posts/2019-09-16-vuex-adventures-with-spraypaint.markdown

 If you read through the code you will notice the use of `editableRecord`.
 This is just a local duplicate of the Vuex model in our store.
 This makes sense because we don't necessarily want the temporary state/modifications to this object to make it back into the store.
 As long as the component can mutate the object, save it, and handle errors...we are set.
 The one little gotcha is that when you persist the record, and it succeeds...you need to refetch the remote record since it's state has changed on the server.
 You can see this being done with the `syncRecord` call in `submitForm`.
 Overall it works really well, and it might just save you a little bit of time if, like me, you want to build clients to beautiful Graphiti-based APIs.

-## Tip 3: Complex Forms Require More Complex Stores
+## Complex Forms Require More Complex Stores

 If you recall from earlier, our `Book` model has a `publisher` and an `author`.
 Let's say you want to build a form where the user can select a new publisher or author from the lists on the servers.
 You will need to create a module for your store to isolate that data.
 We wouldn't want a global `publishers` collection, because that is likely used for another page/component.
 We only want to mutate the list of authors and publishers for our form component.
 So first let's take a look at the store.